kellsaro/docs/docs/collection.md

 - Pull Parameters:

     These are defined as generic parameters necessary to establish in a collection when it will be incorporated into another tenant while Pull action.
-These parameters could be set into template_parameters of connections or webhooks into the collection.
+    These parameters could be set into:
+    - template_parameters of connections or webhooks into the collection.
+    - any object reference of elements in a collection.

+    The pull parameters are optional, and its values aren't shared in a collection, so, when the user does pull to a collection, the pull parameters values will be requested.

 - Run asynchronous: